 The answer is pretty simple.
-It’s foodies because the rewards categories are mainly focused on dining and grocery shopping.
+It’s foodies because the rewards categories are mainly focused on restaurants and supermarkets

-If you decided to eat out, you’ll earn 4x points for dining, meanwhile, if you decided to just cook at home, you’ll still earn 4x points from grocery shopping.
+If you decided to eat out, you’ll earn 4x points for dining, meanwhile, if you decided to just cook at home, you’ll still earn 4x points from supermarkets.
 You earn big points whether you eat out or not.

 Other Cards You May Want

-If the American Express Gold Card isn’t that convincing enough to make you sign-up, maybe these other cards will.
+If the American Express Gold Card isn’t convincing enough to make you sign up, maybe these other cards will.

 The Chase Sapphire Preferred comes with a 60,000-point welcome bonus after spending $4,000 within the first three months of account opening.
-It has a $95 annual fee but the perks are enough to compensate for the costs.
-Also, here are the cards earing categories.
+It has a $95 annual fee, but the perks are enough to compensate for the costs.
+Also, here are the card’s earning categories.